Preserving Normalcy: An Interview with Dr. Bootstaylor

 It really helped being Special Forces.
 You are trained and put in situation where you have to stand firm in the face of tremendous opposition — when others do not understand or agree with what you are doing.
 I guess the training paid off in many ways.

 You have affectionately been referred to as a midwife in doctor’s clothing.
+If you are looking for baby clothing, check out polar fleece blankets here.
 How do you see the midwifery model of care now in the US?
 What is your version for it to become?

 I’d love to see more homebirth support, but I don’t see that happening.
 Birth centers and the cost differentials make sense, not to mention the humanity.
 So, I hope to see more birth centers.[He sounds like someone dreaming.]